 Kirsten Whitney is the Communications Specialist from T’ít’q’et.
 Kirsten graduated from Emily Carr University of Art & Design in 2017 with a Bachelor of Design (BDes), Majoring in Communication Design and a Minor in Curatorial Practices.
 Kirsten believes that combining her knowledge of design and communications can help to solve a diverse set of issues.
 She is interested in simplifying and educating complex ideas using design processes, and various forms of communication strategies.
 Each scenario is unique and for the most efficient solution, the problem has to be treated with complete understanding and attention to detail to produce effective and sustainable design solutions.

-My name is Cheyanne Watkinson and I am excited to be joining the team as the Communications Specialist supporting the St’at’imc Chiefs Council (SCC).
-I have a diverse background of work experience and I have recently completed my Associate Certificate in Graphic Design at BCIT.
-I am passionate about networking, creativity, and finding new innovative ways to communicate to communities.
-In my free time (and depending on season), I enjoy hockey, golf, drawing, & biking.
-I am looking forward to contributing my skills and knowledge to the team and help the organization drive towards creating a bright future for the St’at’imc Nation.
-I cannot wait to meet more people and do not be afraid to say hi!
-Thank-you for your warm welcome.
+My main role is the Communications Specialist supporting the St’at’imc Chiefs Council (SCC), and I am being provided as technical staff for the governing body that comprises the 11 Chiefs, and they advocate for St’át’imc title & rights and jurisdiction.
+I have a diverse background of work experience, and I have completed my Associate Certificate in Graphic Design at BCIT.
+I am passionate about networking, creativity, and finding new and innovative ways to communicate with communities.
+In my free time (and depending on the season), I enjoy hockey, golf, drawing, & biking.
+I am looking forward to contributing my skills and knowledge to the team and helping the organization drive towards creating a bright future for the St’at’imc Nation.
+I cannot wait to meet more people, and do not be afraid to say hi!

 Wildlife & Lands Assistant